holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/05_skills_assessment_1/lesson_plan.md

 ## Homework

-- Finish problem 1 of Skills Assessment (aka the first two problems)
+- Finish problems 0 and 1 of Skills Assessment (aka the first two problems)